The modular pilot training route

 Some people have been deterred from pursuing the modular pilot training route because they have been overwhelmed by the amount of choice afforded to modular students.

 We have supported many pilots through differing routes, allowing them the flexibility to make choices and advising them of the pros and cons in each case.

 In this blog we hope to de-mystify some conundrums and answer some common questions from people interested in modular pilot training.

-The stages of training you must undergo to obtain a European Aviation Safety Agency (EASA) Commercial Pilot’s Licence for aeroplanes (CPL(A)), with a multi-engine piston class rating, multi-engine instrument rating and Airline Transport Pilot’s Licence (ATPL) theory (also know colloqually as a ‘frozen ATPL’ or ‘fATPL’) are:
+The stages of modular pilot training training you must undergo to obtain a European Aviation Safety Agency (EASA) Commercial Pilot’s Licence for aeroplanes – CPL(A) are: